-Back at Friar Laurence's place, the priest tries to convince Romeo to calm down a little; marriage is for the long term.
+Back at Friar Laurence's place, the priest tries to convince Romeo to calm down a little.
+Marriage is for the long term, you see.
 "These violent delights have violent ends," he warns.

 Unfortunately, it goes in one ear and out the other.

 Brain Snack: If you're a Twilightfan, you're probably thinking that Friar Laurence's "These violent delights" line sounds familiar.
 That's because Stephenie Meyer uses the quote as an epigraph for the novel New Moon.

 Juliet runs in.
 The room's hormonal level skyrockets.
 Romeo and Juliet can barely keep their hands off each other, even in the presence of a priest.

 Friar Laurence takes them off to marry them so they can move on to the highly anticipated honeymoon phase.